JeffJetton/atari-examples/bbones/bbones4.md

         sta  $00    ; A final zero into address $00
 ```

 Notice that we no longer need any sort of "compare" step now.
-We also don't need the step of transferring the contents of X into A in order to do the comparison.
-That saves five bytes of code.
+And, since X is already set to $FF by the earlier code, we don't need to initialize it for the loop.
+That all saves four bytes of code.

 Wait, really?
-All that trouble for five measly bytes?
+All that trouble for four measly bytes?

 Hey, don't knock it!
 When you're facing the memory contraints of the VCS, those five bytes are considered a pretty big win!